Sam5440/Genshin_Impact_Teleport/README.md

 </div>
 ---

-A player-friendly project, we create the shortest 3D route navigation map for Genshin_Impact by program or manual collation of items, saving you time wasted on repeated routes and making your gaming experience more efficient.
+A player-friendly project, we create the shortest 3D route navigation map for Genshin Impact by program or manual collation of items, saving wasted time on repeated routes and making your gaming experience more efficient.

-> Note: We only provide the raw data, you may need to use some other tools to use, such as map generation or image recognition.
+> **Note:** We only provide the raw data.
+You may need to use other tools, such as map generation or image recognition.

 ---